 Childbirth itself is not a medical event.

+Yes, medical doctors can help with pregnancy and childbirth.
+In some cases they should help.
 But as we now know, in the vast majority of cases (at least 85% of the time) they are not necessary.
-Women were having babies for thousands of years before hospitals came along.

 Bottom line, you were MADE to do this, Mama.
 You CAN do this.
 Unless you fall into a higher-risk category you DON’T NEED a hospital.

-Even if you DO fall into a 'high risk' category, you should make your personal preferences known to your doctor, whatever they are.
+Even if you do fall into a 'high risk' category, you should make your personal preferences known to your doctor, whatever they are.
 They can often make accommodations that would not have been made if you had not asked for them directly.

 Let’s take a closer look at what you might expect from each kind of experience (hospital-based birth vs. natural childbirth).

-In a Typical Hospital Delivery |
+In a Typical Hospital Delivery

-In a Typical Home or Birth Center Delivery (Natural Childbirth) |
+In a Typical Home or Birth Center Delivery (Natural Childbirth)

-Rules and procedures are enforced by doctors and nurses |
+Rules and procedures are enforced by doctors and nurses

-The process is more individual and controlled by the mother |
+The process is more individual and controlled by the mother

-Pain is managed medically - i.e. via epidural or prescribed medication |
+Pain is managed medically - i.e. via epidural or prescribed medication

-Pain management is entirely natural - i.e. breathing / relaxation / waterbirth |
+Pain management is entirely natural - i.e. breathing / relaxation / waterbirth

-Movement is restricted according to equipment and protocol - i.e. beds, stirrups |
+Movement is restricted according to equipment and protocol - i.e. beds, stirrups

-The mother is free to move and choose her most comfortable position |
+The mother is free to move and choose her most comfortable position

-Family participation is usually restricted and limited to providing moral / spiritual support |
+Family participation is usually restricted and limited to providing moral / spiritual support

 No restriction on family involvement.
-It is not unusual for a family member (or the mother herself) to 'catch' the baby |
+It is not unusual for a family member (or the mother herself) to 'catch' the baby

 I could go on and on.
 But these are some of the key differences.

-Now for some new moms, following a specific protocol, being directed by doctors, having immediate access to pain relief and emergency intervention if needed is comforting.
+Now for some new moms, following a specific protocol, being directed by medical doctors, having immediate access to pain relief and emergency intervention if needed is comforting.
 It feels like the best thing for her and for her baby.

 If that is you, wonderful!
 The hospital will play an important role in your birth process.
 Find your perfect OB / GYN and work with them to create the birth experience of your dreams.
 As I mentioned before, I have had that experience.
 Twice :-).